petersatsuse/suse-ai-tf/README.md

 This project provides Terraform configurations to automate the deployment of the SUSE AI Stack on an Amazon Web Services (AWS) EC2 instance (default -> g4dn.xlarge for GPU) running SUSE Linux Enterprise Micro 6.1.

+Structure:
+ Root Module: An orchestrator that dynamically calls the correct cloud module.
+ Cloud Module (aws or azure): Builds only the base, OS-provisioned VM.
+ K8s Module: Takes the ready VM and installs the cloud-agnostic software stack.

 ## Prerequisites

 Before you begin, ensure you have the following: